 How does the Canon 5D 4 compare to the Canon EOS 5D Mark III?

-At an MSRP of $2,799 (body-only) and a single model below our Mark IV, the Canon EOS 5D Mark III is the obvious contender for the savvy shopper.
+With a price of from $2,158.00 (body-only) and a single model below our Mark IV, the Canon EOS 5D Mark III is the obvious contender for the savvy shopper.
 The Mark IV is the clear successor; it has all of the strengths of the Mark III plus a satisfying collection of new features that make it feel like a true upgrade.
 But is the Mark III a bad buy?